nuncsociety/ego-of-lola/README.md

 ## Vocal

-Each participant watches this: https://coda.io/@overdub/overdub-scripts and receives a script to read.
+Each participant watches the [Overdub Tutorial](https://coda.io/@overdub/overdub-scripts) and receives a script to read from the [Main Script](https://coda.io/@overdub/overdub-scripts/main-script-61).

+TK: 0-10 minutes
+MF: 10-20 minutes
+CW: 20-30 minutes

 Then: